Cancer affects one in three men and one in four women in Australia by the time they are 75 years old.

 The benefits of particle therapy include enhanced tumour control and treatment, better patient outcomes and reduced morbidity.
-It is also reduces the risk of radiation induced secondary cancers.
+It also reduces the risk of radiation-induced secondary cancers.

-Australia has the opportunity to build on it internationally competitive cancer research status.
+Australia has the opportunity to build on its internationally competitive cancer research status.

-Australia’s academic and private sectors can benefit from, and capitalise on, internationally competitive clinical, physics and biology research in the particle therapy field.
+Australia’s academic and private sectors can benefit from, and capitalise on, clinical, physics and biology research in the particle therapy field.

-Particle therapy also offers access to world leading, cutting-edge medical, biology and physics research which traverses industries, such as health, biotechnology, space sciences, agriculture, advanced mathematics and engineering.
+Particle therapy also offers access to world-leading, cutting-edge medical, biology and physics research that traverses industries such as health, biotechnology, space sciences, agriculture, advanced mathematics and engineering.

-The Westmead precinct is one of the largest health, research, education and training precincts in the world and Westmead is located within one of the largest and fastest growing populations in Australia.
+The Westmead Health Precinct is one of the largest health, research, education and training precincts in the world and Westmead is located within one of the largest and fastest-growing populations in Australia.

-We have prepared a document that outlines the technology, the opportunities and the benefits and we are keen to discuss why Australia needs the technology and why the clinical, education and research capability at the Westmead precinct makes it the ideal location.
+We have prepared a document that outlines the technology, opportunities and benefits, and we are keen to discuss why Australia needs the technology and why the clinical, education and research capability at Westmead Health Precinct makes it the ideal location.

 Download the document summarising the proposal